stiffis/stiffis/README.md

 - Linux

-- My friends
+- Read about philosophy and psychology

-- My family
+- Vimkeys :D

->I hope to do some good with all this.